sentinel-official/docs/docs/getting-started/dvpn-coin.md

 ---
-title: DVPN Token
+title: DVPN Coin
 sidebar_position: 2
 ---

-# DVPN Token
+# DVPN Coin

 ## Purpose

-The DVPN token is a governance token that allows staked token holders to decide the future of the protocol, including every implementation detail.
-DVPN token revolves around its functions as a:
+The DVPN coin is a governance coin that allows staked coin holders to decide the future of the protocol, including every implementation detail.
+DVPN coin revolves around its functions as a:
-- Governance and Staking token
+- Governance and Staking coin
 - Medium of Payment for dVPN Subscriptions
 - Medium of Payment for Advanced dVPN Services
-- Work Token
+- Work coin

 Governance is the critical component of how Sentinel evolves.
 Active stakeholders of the network will be responsible for proposing, vetting, and passing protocol upgrades.